realpython/python-guide/docs/writing/style.rst

 added to the end of the line, after the backslash, will break the code and may have unexpected results.

-A prefered solution is to use parenthesis around your elements.
+A preferred solution is to use parenthesis around your elements.
 Left with an unclosed parenthesis on an end-of-line the Python interpreter will join the next line until the parenthesis is closed.
 The same behavior holds for curly and square braces.